Geoff Palmer (scientist): Human rights and racial equality work

 Alongside his academic work, Palmer was also a prominent human rights activist and was involved in a considerable amount of charity work in the community.
 He wrote a series of articles for the Times Educational Supplement from 1969 to 1971 on ways to improve the education of children from ethnic minorities.
-His book on race relations entitled Mr. White and the Ravens, was first published in 2001, and he contributed an article to The Scotsman entitled "Stephen Lawrence analysis: Society is more mixed but racism has not gone away – we still have a long way to go" (5 January 2012).
+His book on race relations, titled Mr. White and the Ravens, was first published in 2001, and he contributed an article to The Scotsman titled "Stephen Lawrence analysis: Society is more mixed but racism has not gone away – we still have a long way to go" (5 January 2012).
 Palmer also authored a book on the history of slavery, The Enlightenment Abolished: Citizens of Britishness (2007), and spoke out extensively against the slave trade.
 As an accepted world authority on slavery and the Atlantic slave trade, Toronto and the City of Edinburgh Councils have adopted his views rather than new research from T. M. Devine.

 In 2007, the Bicentenary of the passage of the Slave Trade Act 1807 by Parliament, which abolished the slave trade, Professor Geoff Palmer was named among the "100 Great Black Britons", as well as on the 2020 updated list.

 He served as the Honorary President of Edinburgh and Lothians Regional Equality Council (ELREC), an Edinburgh-based organisation that works to tackle discrimination and promote human rights and equality in the community, specifically with regard to the nine protected characteristics outlined in the Equality Act 2010.
 Palmer spoke about the Ethnic Coding in NHS Scotland at ELREC's 40th Annual General Meeting.